ensuro/ensuro/README.md

 <dl>
 <dt>EToken</dt>
 <dd>This is a ERC20 compatible contract that represents the capital of each liquidity provider in a given pool.
 The valuation is one-to-one with the underlyng stablecoin.
-The view `scr()` returns the amount of capital that's locked backing up policies.
-For this capital locked, the pool receives an interest (`scrInterestRate()` / `tokenInterestRate()`) that is continously accrued in the balance of eToken holders.</dd>
+The view <pre>scr()</pre> returns the amount of capital that's locked backing up policies.
+For this capital locked, the pool receives an interest (<pre>scrInterestRate() / tokenInterestRate()</pre>) that is continously accrued in the balance of eToken holders.</dd>
 </dl>

 <dl>